Nekith/ld48-kiss/README.md

+# Keep It Simple, Shooter !
-# Ludum Dare 26 entry

-Ok, let's do this !
+Ludum Dare 26 entry, ok, let's do this !

+## Going technical

+* Haxe
+* Only Flash is targeted